rbinrais/adhoc/kusto-queries.md

 * You are now ready to create your first report.
 The reports are authored in Kusto query langauge [Kusto]().
 All queries provides here are fully functional and do not requiere you to have prior knownledge of Kusto.

-* <b> Failed User Signins</b> : This query list failed user signins for the past 30 days.
+* <b> Failed User Signins: </b> : This query list failed user signins for the past 30 days.

 ```
 let duration = ago(90d);